tudinh411/Back-Market-Price-Tracking/README.md

 # Scraper
-This is an app to get track of the prices and get the hottest deals on Back Market
+This is a Web app to get track of the prices and get the hottest deals on Back Market